 |Duration of results||Long term and ongoing*|

 The EXCELIGHT is an IPL device which uses Intense Pulsed Light to remove unwanted pigmentation from the face, hands and neck.
 Our skilled practitioners use the IPL to target pigmented lesions with intense pulsed light.
-This causes the unwanted lesions to heat up, damaging the cells containing melanin.
+This causes the unwanted lesions to heat up, damaging the cells containing melanin without compromising surrounding skin.
 Over the coming weeks the lesions will become darker and you will experienced some micro crusting before the lesions is sloughed away, leaving you with little trace of the original mark!*

 Am I suitable for treatment?

 IPL is an amazing treatment but not all patients will be suitable candidates.
 Before undergoing IPL treatment at the Light Touch Clinic, you will be invited for consultation and, if deemed suitable, a patch test.
 As IPL is targets melanin, it may not be suitable for the darkest skin tones.
 This is why you need to have a thorough assessment before treatment.

 Unfortunately IPL is not suitable for treating melasma, moles, post-inflammatory hyperpigmentation and chloasma.
 However, we do have treatments at the clinic which can help with these conditions and our GP Dr Cherry Armstrong specialises in dermatology and minor surgery which means she can remove unwanted moles.

 Discomfort varies from person person to person.
 Some find the treatment tolerable and other experience some discomfort during the procedure that feels a bit like an elastic band being pinged against the skin.*

 Can I have IPL if I have a sun tan?